zoonoo/azure-docs.ko-kr/articles/sql-data-warehouse/sql-data-warehouse-load-from-azure-data-lake-store.md

     SECRET = '<key>'
 ;

--- B (for Gen2): Create a database scoped credential -- IDENTITY: Provide any string, it is not used for authentication to Azure storage.
+-- B (for Gen2 storage key authentication): Create a database scoped credential -- IDENTITY: Provide any string, it is not used for authentication to Azure storage.
 -- SECRET: Provide your Azure storage account key.